CentriaUniversityOfAppliedSciences/DigiBioGasHub/README.md

 # Contribution Guidelines
 ## Missing a feature or found a bug?
 Please submit it as an issue to this repository with as much explanation about the bug or feature as possible.
-In case of a security
+In case of a security, do not create a new issue, send email about it to jyri.makela@centria.fi.

 ## License: MIT
 See LICENSE for more information.